nimazmg/terraform-ec2-samples/README.md

 # Terraform EC2 AWS Project

-This is a learning Terraform project that provisions a small AWS EC2 environment using local Terraform modules.
+This repository is a learning Terraform project that provisions a small AWS environment using local modules.
+The root module wires module inputs/outputs; resources live in `modules/`.

-The root module is kept mostly as wiring.
-The actual resources are split into separate modules for networking, security groups, and compute.

 ## What This Creates

-- A VPC
-- An internet gateway
+- VPC and internet gateway
-- A subnet in a selected Availability Zone
+- Two public subnets (one per AZ) used by the Application Load Balancer
-- A route table and route table association
+- Route table and associations
-- A security group with configurable ingress and egress rules
+- Security group with configurable ingress/egress rules
+- Application Load Balancer, target group, and listener
-- An EC2 instance
+- EC2 instances (compute module)
-- An SSH key pair
-- A local private key file
+- SSH keypair and local `.pem` file
-- An EBS volume
+- EBS volumes and attachments
-- An EBS volume attachment from the volume to the EC2 instance

 ## Project Structure